kubevault/prometheus-exporter/docs/concepts/vault-server-crds/vaultserver.md

 - `phase`: Indicates the phase Vault is currently in.

-- `initialized`: Indicates whether vault is initialized or not.
+- `initialized`: Indicates whether Vault is initialized or not.

-- `serviceName`: Name of the service by which vault can be accessed.
+- `serviceName`: Name of the service by which Vault can be accessed.

-- `clientPort`: Indicates the port client will use to communicate with vault.
+- `clientPort`: Indicates the port client will use to communicate with Vault.

-- `vaultStatus`: Indicates the status of vault pods.
+- `vaultStatus`: Indicates the status of Vault pods.
 It has the following fields:

   - `active`: Name of the active vault pod.